 - No battery life indicator

-The box doesn’t include standard contents we are used to.
+The box doesn’t include the standard contents we are used to.
 Instead of a seatpost mount, it includes a saddle mount.
-This could be a problem if you are not willing to give up on your saddlebag.
-Luckily, I had a mount from the SR30, so I could test SR mini with that mount, which sucks, btw., because it slides on the seatpost.
+This could be a problem if you are unwilling to give up your saddlebag.
+Luckily, I had a mount from the SR30, so I could test SR mini with that mount, which is problematic, by the way, because it slides on the seatpost.

 Naturally, I was curious about its performance compared to Garmin Varia RTL515, which is my benchmark radar.
 So, I paired RTL515 with my Garmin Edge 840 for side-by-side comparisons.
-In theory, SR mini should detect cars faster, as it has a 20m longer detection distance (160m).
-However, both radars detect vehicles about the same time, and sometimes, SR mini detects them later, never sooner.
+In theory, the SR mini should detect cars faster because it has a 20m longer detection distance (160m).
+However, both radars detect vehicles at about the same time, and sometimes the SR mini detects them later, never sooner.
 The same happened to me with the SR30.
 The claims didn’t meet the reality.

-The SR also performed well in detecting multiple cars at once.
-It was able to track them accurately, especially in bends when multiple cars were driving behind me and the radar could “see” them (unlike when cars are driving behind each other).
-I replicated this by pointing the radar at a highway with an 80 km/h (50 mph) speed limit.
-SR could detect cars well.
+The SR mini also performed well in detecting multiple cars at once.
+It was able to track them accurately, especially in bends when multiple cars were driving behind me, and the radar could “see” them (unlike when cars are driving behind each other).
+I tested this by pointing the radar toward a highway with an 80 km/h (50 mph) speed limit.
+The SR mini detected cars well.

 The number of false positives was close to zero.
-During one charge of the radar, I got one or two.
+During one full charge, I experienced one or two false positives.
 This is so refreshing because radars, such as the Magicshine R300 or iGPSport SR30, give multiple false positives per hour.
-The Cycplus L7 I reviewed recently gave me between 3 and 5 false positives per hour, depending on the area.
+The Cycplus L7, which I reviewed recently, gave me between 3 and 5 false positives per hour, depending on the area.
 For example, in urban areas, false positives are more frequent than in rural areas.

-The battery is supposed to last up to 7 hours in the day flash mode.
-During the first round of testing, the radar lasted me 8.6 hours.
-This result surprised me, but also disappointed me because while the radar surpassed the claimed battery life, its overall battery life was below average.
+The battery is claimed to last up to 7 hours in day flash mode.
+During the first round of testing, the radar lasted 8.6 hours.
+This result surprised but also disappointed me because, while the radar exceeded the claimed battery life, its overall battery life was below average.
 The following chart shows the battery life of some of the most popular cycling radars.

 SR’s brightness is average.
-The flash has higher brightness, so I prefer using it instead of the solid mode.
+The flash is brighter, so I prefer using it over the solid mode.
 The following picture (credit to the GP Lama for the idea) compares the Bryton Gardia R300L, Varia RTL515, and SR mini.
 It’s not as clear in the picture, but the Varia had the brightest and most focused light, while the SR was the least bright.

-I’m glad that the radar remembers the last used mode and changes the flashing pattern throughout the entire overtaking period.
+I’m glad that the radar remembers the last used mode and changes the flashing pattern throughout the overtaking period.
 However, you must enable this feature in the app.
-It should be on by default!
-Naturally, you can also control the SR’s light modes from the head unit if the head unit offers this functionality.
-Unfortunately, Wahoo (or any other bike computer) cannot wake up SR from standby mode; they can only turn it off when you turn off the activity.
-This is another big disappointment, and I hope Wahoo will implement this with future firmware updates.
+It should be enabled by default!
+Naturally, you can also control the SR’s light modes from the head unit if it offers this functionality.
+Unfortunately, Wahoo (or any other bike computer) cannot wake up the SR from standby mode; they can only turn it off when you turn off the activity.
+This is another big disappointment, and I hope iGPSport will implement this in future firmware updates.

 You can slightly adjust the custom light mode, but the rest of the light modes should be sufficient.
-The app also allows you to turn on and off some additional settings, light modes, and it can replace a bike computer by showing you cars like some other radars (Varia, Gardia, etc.).
+The app also lets you turn on and off additional settings and light modes, and it can replace a bike computer by alerting you to cars, like other radars (Varia, Gardia, etc.).

 Another thing I want to discuss is the mount.
-It’s a shame the seatpost mount is not included, because the saddle mount, while being firm and solid, might not fit your saddle rails and will most likely prevent you from using some saddle bags.
-So, then you have to rely on 3rd party mounts.
-But let’s be honest, those are usually much better than the 1st party mounts that tend to slide on the seatpost (honouring exceptions such as the Cycplus L7 mount).
+It’s a shame the seatpost mount isn’t included, because the saddle mount, while firm and solid, might not fit your saddle rails and will most likely prevent you from using some saddle bags.
+So, you have to rely on 3rd-party mounts.
+But let’s be honest, those are usually much better than the 1st party mounts that tend to slide on the seatpost (with a few exceptions such as the Cycplus L7 mount).

 Remember, though, that the iGPSport SR mini socket is incompatible with the Garmin quarter-turn mount.
 It’s rotated by 90°.